 This classic coffee cocktail couldn't be easier.
 It's only a few simple steps and done!

 Scroll to the recipe card below for ingredient amounts and full instructions.

-- Prepare the coffee: Brew your coffee using whichever method you like.
+- Brew your coffee using whichever method and variety you prefer.

 - Make sure the coffee is still hot when adding the whisky and brown sugar.
 This will help the ingredients dissolve properly.